What you see above, is the only mention of Paige Young in this article, besides her photo.

 Desmond Guinness grows up and in 1954, married the beautiful Hermione Maria-Gabrielle Von Urach, who had German royalty and titles on her father’s side.
 Her English mother was institutionalized when “Gabrielle” was only 6 years old.
 At age 18, Gabrielle became known as “Mariga.”

-This beautiful, young and socially connected couple shared a love of architecture and history.
+This young, attractive and socially connected couple shared a love of architecture and history.
 They had no need to work for a living.

 Desmond and Mariga purchased the decaying Leixlip castle of Ireland, restored it and made it their primary residence.

 Desmond Guinness at Leixlip Castle Ireland.
 Photo by Slim Aarons.
 This is not the full image.

 The couple were known for giving fabulous high society parties in Leixlip Castle and produced two beautiful children: Marina and Patrick.

 The couple founded the Irish Georgian Society in 1957/58, dedicated to preservation of Irish Georgian castles and Irish castles in general.